 My name is Nicole Ayers, and I have worked with writers for more than a decade.
 As a former educator, I had the privilege to teach writers of all ages and abilities.
 Believe me when I say that I’ve read a lot of writing—writing so awful that I gnashed my teeth and acted like a wild thing and writing so beautiful that I sat in silence, in awe of the talent before me.

 I can’t remember a time when I didn’t find myself lost in someone else’s words.
 Even before I could read, I spent hours, in my mother’s lap, listening to stories.
 Like many readers, I eventually wanted to write my own stories.
 I found work with a National Writing Project affiliate.
 This is where I learned that I excel at helping other writers find their best voice.

 Getting to work with writers and play with language is my dream job.
 I pinch myself every morning to make sure that this is my life.
 I love the moment when all the puzzle pieces of a novel click together in my head and I know exactly what suggestions will help the author improve the manuscript.
 I love taming nefarious commas with the Chicago Manual of Style.
 I love helping writers turn their rough manuscripts into polished prose.
 Can you tell that I love my job?

-In addition to being a freelance editor, I am the assistant editor for Bookwoman, a newsletter for the Women’s National Book Association.
-I serve on the board of WNBA-Charlotte, and I am a member of the Editorial Freelancer’s Association and the Association of Independent Editing Professionals.
+In addition to being a freelance editor, I am the editor for Bookwoman, a newsletter and blog for the Women’s National Book Association.
+I am also a member of the Association of Independent Editing Professionals.